Divesh2201/github-commands-cheatsheet/README.md

 #### Forked Repo Updates
 23. pull latest code from upstream <branch> to fork default branch : `git pull upstream master`
-24. To dpecify a new remote upstream repository that will be synced with the fork:<br/>
+24. To specify a new remote upstream repository that will be synced with the fork:<br/>
     `git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git`

 26. To verify the new upstream repository you've specified for your fork: `git remote -v`